glamstack/okta-sdk/README.md

 If there is an SDK configuration or authentication error, a new `\Exception` will be thrown with the error message.

-See the [Log Outputs](#log-outputs) below for how the SDK handles errors and logging.
+See the [Log Outputs](#log-outputs) below for how the SDK handles configuration errors.

 See the [Okta API error codes documentation](https://developer.okta.com/docs/reference/error-codes/) to learn more about the codes that can be returned.
 More information on each resource endpoint can be found on the respective [API documentation page](https://developer.okta.com/docs/reference/core-okta-api/).